What we discovered in Tokyo

-So there we were, making skis with Home Depot equipment while crammed in a 12 by 20 foot room.
+So there we were, making skis with Home Depot equipment and crammed in a 12 by 20 foot room.
 Testing, building and calling suppliers: we did it all in a postage-stamp-sized space we had rented from Clarkson University.

 College fire codes?
 Yep, we were breaking them.
 We’d regularly receive emails from the fire marshal warning us to get our act together — which meant stuffing everything into a corner and sweeping the inch of sawdust up off the ground.